Updated August 2020

-- The working base – a local copy of the database at the last time you ran a commit or a get latest.
-Like the transient, it’s stored in your local application data.
+- The working base – a local copy of the database at the last time you ran a commit or a get latest command.
+Like the transient version, it’s stored in your local application data.

 More detail on how the three-way comparison works can be found on our documentation pages.

 What additional benefits does SQL Source Control offer?

 SQL Source Control offers all the standard benefits of version control, such as a single source of truth, ease of sharing changes across a team for collaboration, a full change history, and more.
 This is explained in more detail in Part II of the Version Control and the Database series.